reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 3. The launch editor will be opened with the following options.

-6. Make the required changes and click "Save" button.
+6. Make the required changes and click the "Save" button.

 [ ![Image](Images/userGuide/manageLaunches/edit_launch.png) ](https://youtu.be/87dTCdsFD-I)